Cuban Bread French Toast

-However, I am not as comfortable with French Toast.
+To be honest, I am not as comfortable with French Toast as I am other breakfast foods.
 I can make it…just not as good as I can get in a restaurant.
 Then I learned the secret — stale bread.
 Apparently EVERYONE knew that you had to use stale bread to make good restaurant style french toast, except me.
 I had no idea!

 I found out the – not so secret – stale bread tip from a girl I overheard talking on her phone.
 She was complaining about wanting french toast, but not wanting to wait for the bread to go stale.
 I had a total AH-HA moment in the middle of Publix.
 I immediately turned to my friend Google and found out that stale bread = prefect french toast.
 Who knew?!
 Well, apparently every one but me knew. 😉

 Now that I know the secret to the prefect French Toast, there is no stopping me!
 And for my first recipe, I really wanted to recreate a Cuban Bread French Toast I had in Miami about 4 years ago.